 Draw a line from each word on the left to match it with its meaning on the right.
 Write the words in bold in your dictionary.

-vibe

-cultivated

-presence

-lyrics

-constant

-expectation

-ne R D

-nourished; fed

-the words to a song
+NEW vibe cultivated presence lyrics constant expectation nourished; fed the words to a song continual; always belief; prospect being there feeling; sense of something

-continual; always

-belief; prospect

-being there

-feeling; sense of something